ainefairbrother/MitoNuclearCOEXPlorer/README.md

-# Mito-nuclear Brain Browser
+# MitoNuclearCOEXPlorer
-  * The mito-nuclear brain browser tool allows exploration of relationships between target gene(s) of nuclear origin and the mitochondrial genome
+  * The MitoNuclearCOEXPlorer tool allows exploration of relationships between target gene(s) of nuclear origin and the mitochondrial genome
   * Levaraging transcriptomic data from the GTEx project, nuclear-mitochondrial co-ordination was quantified by correlating expression levels of nDNA- and mtDNA-encoded genes
   * The rationale here being that co-expressed genes may be directly regulating each other, controlled by the same regulatory regime, functionally related, members of the same pathway or part of the same protein complex, and as such, the correlation of their expression is meaningful
-  * See the [Mito-nuclear Brain Browser](https://snca.atica.um.es/mitonuclearbrainbrowser/) tool for analyses options offered and example outputs
+  * See the [MitoNuclearCOEXPlorer](https://snca.atica.um.es/MitoNuclearCOEXPlorer/) tool for analyses options offered and example outputs

 ## Description
 This repository contains the User Interface (UI) code for the Mito-nuclear Brain Browser platform and accompanying back-end functions.

 ## Getting Started
-The Mito-nuclear Brain Browser can be reached here: [Mito-nuclear Brain Browser](https://snca.atica.um.es/mitonuclearbrainbrowser/)
+The tool can be reached here: [MitoNuclearCOEXPlorer](https://snca.atica.um.es/MitoNuclearCOEXPlorer/)

 ## Related publication